deviodigital/boostbox/README.txt

 5. BoostBox metrics displayed on the Popups screen

 == Changelog ==

+= 1.6.2 =
+*   Updated variables to fix deprecation notices throughout multiple files of the plugin
+*   Updated array to shorthand syntax throughout multiple files of the plugin
+*   General code cleanup throughout multiple files of the plugin

 = 1.6.1 =
 *   Bugfix for fatal error when plugin is first installed and settings return empty in `public/boostbox-popups.php`